danekf/LHL-MidTermProject/README.md

 ## Roadmap

-- [ ] Fix a few styling inconsistencies, such as margin/padding issues.
+- [ ] Add "Prettier" for cleaner linting.
 - [ ] Add instructions for setting up Postgres database to README File.
 - [ ] Encrypt saved login info.
 This is the next MAJOR step for the app.
 - [ ] Add organisations logic (Org can manage saved logins, and grant/revoke access to specific users/groups)